Search Our Site

 3 Brands of Neuromodulators: Same Protein With Unique Outcomes & Results

-All 3 of these neuromodulators are slightly different formulations of the same protein, Botulinum Toxin A, which is injected to relax the overactive muscles that create wrinkles and fine lines2 in the face and neck.
+All 3 of these neuromodulators are slightly different formulations of the same protein, Botulinum Toxin A, which is injected to relax the overactive muscles that create wrinkles and fine lines in the face and neck.

 Botox

 The actual formulation of Botox includes several protective proteins, which allows the effects of Botox to last slightly longer than Dysport or Xeomin.
 This also makes the onset of results a little delayed, usually around 3-7 days, with full results seen at 14 days.
+Side effects include redness or swelling at the injection site and discomfort, but these effects fade within a day or two.

 Learn More